geohotstan/tinycorp-meetings/last-week-in-tinycorp/2025-05-05/meeting-transcript.md

 I have it pre-build all of the list of graph rewrite rules, kind of like a pass manager on LLVM.
 And then it runs the rules.
 I left all the old functions in because the tests still use them, but we should take them all out.
-So if anyone's interested in picking up one of those PRs... do so.
+So if anyone's interested in picking up one of those PRs.. do so.
 Things like rewrite shape tracker with index, expand rewrite, full graph rewrite, all that stuff.
 And yeah, that's get rewrite for renderer.